NGAcodelearner/hotel-MERN/README.md

-Hotel App
-This is a simple web application where users can register, login, and create hotels.
-The application utilizes MongoDB for the database, React for the frontend, Node.js for the backend, and Tailwind CSS for styling.
+## Hotel App: This is a simple web application where users can register, login, and create hotels.

-Features:
+## Features:
 User Registration: Users can sign up for an account to access the application.
 User Authentication: Registered users can log in securely to their accounts.
 Hotel Creation: Users can create new hotels, providing details such as name, description, image URL, and price.

-Technologies Used:
+## Technologies Used:
 MongoDB: NoSQL database for storing user and hotel data.
 React: JavaScript library for building the user interface.
 Node.js: JavaScript runtime environment for running the server-side code.